 The Typical Timeline for a Foreclosure in Massachusetts

-If the missed payments aren’t made good during the ‘right to cure’ period, the lender may start the formal foreclosure process.
+If the missed payments aren’t made well during the ‘right to cure’ period, the lender may start the formal foreclosure process.
 It’s often done through a non-judicial foreclosure that involves the sale of the property at a public auction.
 From the time of the first missed payment to the actual foreclosure sale, the timeframe typically extends around 400 to 600 days.

 Strategies to Prevent Foreclosure: An Overview